-- Identify 5 people with whom you will take the initiative to minister to this week. - Write "Next Step Goals" and share them with your small group. ("I will by when") - Set a time and meet with your accountability partner. - For those starting or currently facilitating a Sent 6:7 small group, set first DEVELOP group meeting (your peer coaching circle).
-Watch either of these videos:

-• NLCC in KC Sent 6:7
+- Identify someone you will take the initiative to minister to this week. - Write Next Step Goals and share them with your small group. ("I will by when") - Touch base with your accountability partner. - Watch: NLCC in KC Sent 6:7 launch